akdh/entertain-me/README.md

       "email": "service@example.com"
     }

-If you recieve a 200 response code you sucefully logged in, the response body will contain the access token you must you in subsequent requests (the id property).
+If you receive a 200 response code you successfully logged in, the response body will contain the access token you must you in subsequent requests (the id property).

     {
       "id": "CdpAiW4nrK2frtn3YnRoppdqHJdWMw0uhGOHVNdRvkpkeyacRnOHcPB6Bqebxkse",